ajeetraina/dhi-sample-demos/promtail/guides/guides.md

 To start an Promtail instance, run the following command.
 Replace `<your-namespace>` with your organization's namespace and `<tag>` with the image variant you want to run.

+Promtail is an agent which ships the contents of local logs to a Grafana Loki instance.
 Promtail requires configuration to function.
-Create a configuration file to specify log sources and the Loki endpoint:
+The following command creates a configuration file that tells Promtail to collect all .log files from `/var/log`, track their read positions, and push them to Loki at `http://loki:3100` with the label `job="varlogs".

 ```
 # Create directory structure